-Low impact development (or design) is a key component of UConn's commitment to sustainable management and growth.
+Low impact development (or design) (LID) is a key component of UConn's commitment to sustainable management and growth.
 The University continues to seek out new opportunities to further incorporate low-impact design into the University's current construction and renovation projects.

-Low impact design is a simple concept - designing and undertaking land re/development in a way that minimizes the effect of rain water run-off and contaminants that modify and pollute our rivers, streams and harbors.
+LID is a simple concept - designing and undertaking land re/development in a way that minimizes the effect of rain water run-off and contaminants that modify and pollute our rivers, streams and harbors.
 These designs can also be designated to lessen our impacts on other aspects of the environment, including physical waste reduction through composting and recycled building materials.

 The University of Connecticut is pursuing many initiatives to reduce environmental degradation and encourage smart building throughout campus.
 Current university goals include: